+Do you know which computer mastermind bought The Washington Post in 2013 for $250 million in cash?
 The editor who has been in command of The Washington Post newsroom since Jeff Bezos acquired it will step down at the end of the month.
-In a recent interview with The New Yorker, Post Executive Editor Marty Baron discusses working with Amazon founder Jeff Bezos, what happened at the paper under Bezos, and more.

 In August 2013, Bezos paid $250 million for the Post.
 At the time, the decision stunned media and technology observers who saw newspapers as a dying industry and Bezos as someone who was interested in everything but.

 Just a year before his acquisition, Bezos told the German daily Berliner-Zeitung that he was convinced of one thing:

 There will be no printed newspapers in 20 years.
 Perhaps as luxury products at some hotels that wish to provide them as a high-end service.
 Printed papers will be obsolete in 20 years.

 - Jeff Bezos

 COPYRIGHT_MARX: Published on https://marxcommunications.com/which-computer-mastermind-bought-the-washington-post-in-2013-for-dollar250-million-in-cash/ by Keith Peterson on 2022-11-21T09:27:06.923Z

 The Story of Jeff Bezos